Hazelstorm/413w22-taikomapper/README.md

 Our model performs better on certain genres of music.
 The "simplicity" of a musical genre may affect our model's performance, but we believe that the biggest contributor to this bias is a skewed dataset - the dataset only contains songs for which somebody has created a beatmap, and the *osu!* community tends to prefer mapping and playing certain genres of music over others (both due to personal preference and due to suitability for a rhythm game).
 Even worse, our model cannot process musical genres which often contain variable tempo such as classical music; this decision to not consider multi-tempo music was made in order to simplify our code.
 Unfortunately we do not know how to resolve this issue, as we are unable to obtain Taiko beatmaps for a wider variety of musical genres.

+We've noticed that our model tends to generate maps with gameplay difficulty lying in the Muzukashii to Oni range.
+Thus, only players at a certain skill level (between Muzukashii and Oni) may find our model useful.
+We could train distinct models for Kantan and Futsuu, as well as models for difficulties beyond Oni, by choosing a dataset of easier maps, or decreasing ```note_presence_weight```.
+Unfortunately, due to time constraints and limited computational resources, we are unable to train such models.

 Lastly, if our model were successful, our model could create many Taiko beatmaps at once.
 This could potentially displace the role of Taiko mappers, and also overwhelm the "Beatmap Nominators" - a group of mappers that quality check maps and place maps in the "ranked" status.
-However, we believe that this isn't an issue for now; our current model's quality does not compete with human mappers.
+However, we believe that this isn't an issue for now; our current model's quality does not yet compete with human mappers, at least for an experienced *osu!Taiko* player.
 Even if our model's ability to produce sequences of Taiko notes resemebled that of a human mapper, there are still aesthetic enhancements that need to be made (such as "hitsounds", which are custom sound effects played upon tapping the drum).
 Thus, our model is unlikely to generate maps on its own that pass the quality check.

 ## Authors and Contributions
 Sloan Chochinov ([@Hazelstorm](https://github.com/Hazelstorm)):